Nameissammy/Project-Hermes/README.md

 ## 🔌 Multi-Provider Support

-Project Hermes now supports multiple LLM providers:

-1. **Google Gemini**: Primary provider for highest quality results
-2. **Anthropic Claude**: Secondary provider with excellent capabilities
-3. **OpenAI (GPT-4)**: Tertiary provider as a fallback option

-The system will automatically use the first available API key in this order:
+Project Hermes supports multiple LLM providers and auto-detects the first available key in this order:

-1. Gemini
+1. Google Gemini (primary)
-2. Claude
+2. Anthropic Claude (secondary)
-3. OpenAI
+3. OpenAI (tertiary)

-You can also explicitly specify which provider to use when initializing the TravelCrew.
+You can also explicitly specify which provider to use when initializing the crew or via the API.
+For Gemini, the system uses the exact model `gemini/gemini-2.0-flash`.

 ## 🏗️ Project Structure